Lakeside-Apps/HouzLinc/README.md

 <img src="androidview.jpg" width="300">

 ## Architecture
 HouzLinc is written as a C# application for the [Uno Platform](https://platform.uno/).
 Uno Platform allows creating single-codebase, cross-platform applications that can run on iOS, Android, Web, macOS, Linux and Windows.
-Uno achieves this by implementing the Windows App SDK on other platforms.
+Uno achieves this by implementing the Windows App SDK on these other platforms.
 Uno apps use the Windows App SDK on Windows, and Uno's implementation of the same functionality on other platforms.
 All code is in C# and the UI is in XAML.
 The code and UI are virtually the same on all platforms.

 This promotes a Windows first development approach, where development can occur on Windows in Visual Studio, using C# and XAML, and the code can be built and distributed to all the platforms supported by Uno.
 I currently have it building and running acceptably on Android. iOS is next!

 ### Layering
 The following diagram shows HouzLinc high level architecture:

 ![](architecture.jpg)

 **Commands**: (namespace: `Insteon.Commands`) consists of an implementation of Insteon Hub and Device commands, using the Insteon Hub http interface.
 This layer abstracts the underlying details of the protocol and exposes a set of easily consumable command classes.

 **Physical Device Drivers**: (`Insteon.Driver`) contain drivers for the physical devices on the Insteon Network.
-They expose the functionality supported by a class of devices, e.g., Switchlinc or Keypadlinc, under a common API.
+They expose the functionality supported by a class of devices, e.g., SwitchLinc or KeypadLinc, under a common API.
 There is an implementation of the API for the Insteon Hub (model 2242), as well as a generic device implementation supporting SwitchLinc, OutletLinc, I/OLinc, In-LineLinc, and others.
 A more specialized implementation handles KeypadLinc with 6 or 8 buttons and another handles RemoteLinc (Mini-Remote) with 4 channels.

 **Model**: (`Insteon.Model`) this is the persisted model of devices, channels, scenes, etc. It is also called "House Configuration".
 It is persisted as an XML file.
 Consumers of the model can observe changes and react to them.
 This is used to update the UI layer and the persisted model.
 Changes to the model can also trigger background synchronization with the actual Insteon devices on the Insteon network using the drivers layer.
-The state is persisted in such a manner that even if the app is closed and restarted, synchronization will resume until it has completed.
+The state is persisted in such a manner that even if the app is closed and restarted, synchronization will resume where it was interrupted.

 **Serialization**: (`Insteon.Serialization`) this reads and writes the model to a file.
 The current format is XML-based, more or less compatible with the old Houselinc.xml format.
 The model is converted to/from a different data structure for persistence, making it relatively easy to add new persistence formats in the future, such as JSON-based for example.